zenobi-us/zenobi-us/content/posts/2025-12-13-ai-assisted-project-scaffolding-with-persistent-memory.md

 So I started writing things down.
 Not for me.
 For the agent.

+## Who This Is For

+This pattern works anywhere you need to break complex work into chunks and iterate across multiple sessions—whether with an AI agent, a team, or both.

+- **Researchers & Writers**: Cover deep, complex topics across a series of chat sessions without losing context or repeating yourself
+- **Story Writers**: Research and explore the behavioral nuances of characters across multiple conversations
+- **Developers**: Scaffold and iterate on applications with consistent strategic direction across sessions
+- **Managers**: Explore process changes and organizational decisions with continuity and documented reasoning

 ## The Pattern

 A `.memory/` directory at the project root.
 Simple markdown files: